 Check in times will be available on Akelaland.com prior to your arrival.
-Your pack will begin check-in at the Parade Field Porch of the Dining Hall.
+Your pack will be checked in at your site.
 If you did not submit your roster by email, you will need a roster of all adults and Scouts to register.
 At registration you will: pay remaining camp fees, pay for pack pictures, pay for those attending the family dinner, and you may place your deposit for next year's camp.
 Whenever possible, please collect all money from parents ahead of time and pay for all of this together.
-Checks may be made payableto Minsi Trails Council.
+Checks may be made payable to Minsi Trails Council.
 You will receive your patches and can pick up any additional Buddy Tags you might need.
 A staff member will help you through the rest of check-in.
 After you are checked in, you are free until the Colors Ceremony and waiters report to the dining hall at 5:45 pm.